Paul Reubens: 1981–1984: The Pee-wee Herman Show

-Pee-wee's Big Adventure: 1985
+1985: Pee-wee's Big Adventure

 The success of The Pee-wee Herman Show prompted Warner Bros. to hire Reubens to write a script for a full-length Pee-wee Herman film.
-Reubens's original idea was to do a remake of Pollyanna, which Reubens claims is his favorite film.
+Reubens's original idea was to do a remake of Pollyanna, which Reubens claimed was his favorite film.
 Halfway through writing the script, Reubens noticed everyone at Warner Bros. had a bike with them, which inspired Reubens to start on a new script with Phil Hartman.
-When Reubens and the producers of Pee-wee's Big Adventure saw Tim Burton's work on Vincent and Frankenweenie, they chose Burton to be the film's director.
+The studio had approved a director for the film but it was a choice that neither the producers (William E. McEuen and Richard Gilbert Abramson) or Reubens felt was appropriate for the project.
+Taking inspiration from Sylvester Stallone, who refused to cede creative control to studios, Reubens turned down Warner Bros.'s choice for the director, and the studio then told him to find someone "approvable, available, and affordable" within a week.

+Reubens had heard about Tim Burton at a party the same night that he had gotten permission from the studio to get an extension on his director search.
+"I screened 'Frankenweenie and I spoke to Shelley Duvall, who was a friend of mine who was in (the film)," Reubens explained.
+"I knew Tim was the director about 15 seconds into Frankenweenie, like the second or third shot of it.
+I was looking at the wallpaper in this bedroom and the lighting and just going, 'This is the guy who has style and understands art direction.'
+Those were two really important things for me and my baby, I guess, and you know it just happened to luckily all work out."
 The film tells the story of Pee-wee Herman embarking on nationwide adventure in search of his stolen bicycle.
-The movie went on to gross $40,940,662 domestically, recouping almost six times its $7 million budget.
+The film went on to gross $40,940,662 domestically, recouping almost six times its $7 million budget.
 At the time of release in 1985, the film received mixed reviews, but Pee-wee's Big Adventure developed into a cult film.